symfony/symfony-docs/components/lock.rst

 ZookeeperStore
 ~~~~~~~~~~~~~~

-The way ZookeeperStore works is by maintaining locks as ephemeral nodes on the server.
-That means that by using
+The way ZookeeperStore works is by maintaining locks as ephemeral nodes on the
+server.
+That means that by using :ref:`ZookeeperStore <lock-store-zookeeper>`
-the :ref:`ZookeeperStore <lock-store-zookeeper>` the locks will be automatically released at the end of the session
+the locks will be automatically released at the end of the session in case the
-in case the client cannot unlock for any reason.
+client cannot unlock for any reason.

-If the Zookeeper service or the machine hosting it restarts, every lock would
+If the ZooKeeper service or the machine hosting it restarts, every lock would
 be lost without notifying the running processes.

 .. tip::

-    To use Zookeeper's High Availability feature, you can setup a cluster of multiple servers so that in case one of
+    To use ZooKeeper's high-availability feature, you can setup a cluster of
-    the server goes down, the majority will still be up and serving the requests.
+    multiple servers so that in case one of the server goes down, the majority
+    will still be up and serving the requests.
 All the available servers in the
     cluster will see the same state.

 .. note::

-    As this store does not support multi-level node locks,
+    As this store does not support multi-level node locks, since the clean up of
-    since the clean up of intermediate nodes becomes an overhead, all locks are maintained at the root level.
+    intermediate nodes becomes an overhead, all locks are maintained at the root
+    level.

 Overall
 ~~~~~~~